 - Maintain a written record of the inventory of materials containing or likely to contain asbestos.
 This inventory includes its location, characteristics, and accessibility.
 The inventory must be updated each time an asbestos material is removed or added to the place of employment and a copy of the record made readily available to the Occupational Health Committee (OHC), the representative, and the workers.

-- Ensure that all materials containing asbestos are labelled as asbestos and their presence and location is indicated by placards or on plans and maps containing warnings regarding the health risks of asbestos inhalation.
+- Ensure that all materials containing asbestos are labelled as asbestos and their presence and location are indicated by placards or on plans and maps containing warnings regarding the health risks of asbestos inhalation.

 - Inspect regularly all friable asbestos-containing materials and all sprayed-on asbestos surfaces to ensure that they are in good condition and not likely to release in the air any asbestos dust.